MP242/vocal-chat/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [ ] Modify the saving of messages through serverActions independent of the response from the /api/chat route.
 - [ ] Change STT & TTS with hugginFace model.
 - [ ] Fix Safari beug
 - [ ] Improve the transition between text reponse from LLM to TTS.